Truzor MM Documentation

 Per-deal addresses

-Every ticket gets a brand-new deposit address, generated on the fly.
-Addresses are never reused across deals, which keeps deal histories cleanly separated and prevents cross-contamination.
+Every ticket gets a brand-new deposit address, generated through the BlockCypher API.
+Addresses are never reused across deals — keeps deal histories cleanly separated and prevents cross-contamination.

 Funds custody

 Escrow keys are held by Truzor while a deal is in flight.
-The bot signs the payout transaction the moment both parties hit the final confirmation.
-The deal can't be released without an explicit Release action from the sender — no unilateral move from the receiver, no automatic timeouts that drain funds.
+The payout transaction is signed and broadcast only after both parties hit final confirmation.
+The deal cannot be released without an explicit Release action from the Sender — no unilateral move from the Receiver, no automatic timeout that drains funds.

 Cancellation

 Either party can cancel before deposit at no cost.
-If a deposit was already made and the deal stalls, staff can use /escrow-refund to return funds (minus the network fee) to a wallet you control.
+If a deposit was already made and the deal stalls, staff can use /escrow-refund to return funds (minus the 1.5% miner-fee buffer) to a wallet you control.

 What's logged